|Table of Contents:|

 The distinction between laptop and tablet used to be very clear: a laptop was the best choice for productivity, while a tablet was great for casual use such as web-surfing and watching videos.

 That line has blurred with Apple’s latest class of devices.
-The MacBook is thin and light enough to rival many tablets when it comes to portability, while the iPad Pro brings a new level of productivity to tablets, especially when equipped with a Smart Keyboard Folio.
-Its A12X Bionic processor makes it more powerful than many laptops, and the Liquid Retina Display is available in sizes up to 12.9-inches.
+The MacBook Air is thin and light enough to rival many tablets when it comes to portability, while the iPad Pro brings a new level of productivity to tablets, especially when equipped with a Smart Keyboard Folio or Magic Keyboard.
+Its A12Z Bionic processor makes it more powerful than many laptops, and the Liquid Retina Display is available in sizes up to 12.9-inches.
 The availability of mobile app versions of popular software like Microsoft Word also makes it more feasible to use an iPad Pro as an ultra-portable laptop.
 The latest generation iPad Pro’s support for USB-C peripherals has further complicated the choice.

 However, when choosing between laptop and tablet, there are still some clear advantages to each option.
 Tablets like an iPad are ideal for casual use, ultra portability and touch control, and they support the Apple Pencil stylus.
 But when it comes to serious productivity, it’s still tough to beat the full-sized keyboard of a laptop, the option of larger displays, along with a wider range of ports for connecting peripherals and accessories.
 Mac laptops also run macOS instead of iOS, so they’re not limited in the software that can be used the way an iPad can be.

 Apple computers offer a range of storage options.
 The company pioneered the use of SSDs as standard equipment in its ultra-portables, and all now come with solid state storage.
-All Apple laptops and the Mac mini are currently equipped with PCIe flash storage, which is much faster than previous generation SSDs.
+All Apple laptops and desktops are currently equipped with PCIe flash storage, which is much faster than previous generation SSDs.

-For massive storage capacity to handle collections of videos, music and games, the iMac still offers hard drive storage, or Fusion hybrid drives that combine the affordable mass storage of traditional hard drives with the fast system-level performance of SSDs.
-For extreme speed, SSDs are an extra cost option for iMacs.
+For massive storage capacity to handle collections of videos, music and games, the iMac still offers the option of Fusion hybrid drives that combine the affordable mass storage of traditional hard drives with the fast system-level performance of SSDs.

 Wi-Fi is more important than ever, as more services move to the cloud.
-Apple equips all its new Macs with 802.11ac Wi-Fi to take full advantage of the wireless performance boost when connecting to a Gigabit Wi-Fi router.
+Apple equips all its new Macs with either Wi-Fi 6, or 802.11ac Wi-Fi to take full advantage of the wireless performance boost when connecting to a Gigabit Wi-Fi router.

 All Macs are also equipped with Bluetooth wireless for connecting to peripherals such as wireless keyboards and headphones.